donfouts/donfouts.github.io/tfmodules.md

-# Modulated Terraform for multi-application deployment (non-code)
+# modulated terraform for multi-application deployment (non-code)

 This is my approach to be able to configure and deploy various azure services that are grouped by "application" - and using a modulated HCL makes sence.